Eval

 : The quantile used to compute the privacy score and the number of records at risk of re-identification.risk_confidence

 : A confidence parameter for the estimation of the number of records at risk of re-identification.
-The estimated number of records at risk (n_risk
+If provided, then the estimated number of records below the thresholdn_risk

 For more details and the full list of parameters, please refer to the API reference.